This page details the main player's non-Guardian allies residing on Earth.

 - Legacy Character: There's been a Speaker for the Traveler as long as anyone can remember, and they've been wearing the same mask for just as long.
 When Zavala first found the early survivors huddling under the Traveler, there was already a Speaker leading them.
 The original Speaker also possessed a Ghost, indicating that the first one may have been a Guardian.
 The current Speaker appears to be purely human or Awoken, but his features are never seen.

-- Man in White: Wears a white robe and white mask.
+- Light Is Good: Wears a white robe and white mask.